 - Other interest

-If you have any deductible rental expenses that don’t fit into the provided categories, you can enter the total on line 19.
+If you have any deductible rental expenses that don’t fit into the provided categories, you can enter the total expenses on line 19.
 You may need to attach an itemized list of those expenses to your return.
-If you use online tax software like TurboTax or H&R Block, the software will create and attach the list for you.
+If you use online tax software like H&R Block, the software will create and attach the list for you.

 If you have more than three rental properties, you can complete and attach as many Schedule Es to your return as you need to list each of the properties you rent out.
 Lines 23a through 26 can be used to combine totals from all of your other Schedule Es.

-Reporting Royalty Income on Schedule E
+Reporting Royalty Income on the Schedule E Tax Form

 Royalty income is payment you receive for the use of your property.
 The most common types of royalties are for: